Mystery Inflammatory Syndrome In Kids And Teens Likely Linked To COVID-19

 "Doctors across countries are talking to each other, but we need for there to be some structure and some science so that everybody can interpret," she says.

 Earlier this week, the New York City Health Department issued an alert saying 15 children ranging in age from 2 to 15 had been hospitalized with the syndrome.
-Doctors in Atlanta have also reported a case, and Newburger says that she's been contacted about cases in New Jersey and Philadelphia, as well.
+Newburger says that she's been contacted about cases in New Jersey and Philadelphia, as well.

 While the syndrome's precise connection to the coronavirus isn't yet clear, O'Leary says the fact that the children in most of these cases are testing positive for exposure to the virus, one way or another, provides one point of evidence.
 The sheer number of cases — small in absolute terms, but still "much higher than we would expect normally for things like severe Kawasaki or toxic shock syndrome" — provides another, he says.